Gabriel Moreno Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.60).
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.65).

-- Rays pitchers combine to allow 81 home runs (one per game), the ninth-fewest in the league.
+- The Rays rank 11th in baseball in home runs surrendered (85 total, one per game).

-- Bradley makes the start for the Rays, his 11th of the season.
-He is 5-3 with a 3.86 ERA and 71 strikeouts in 49 2/3 innings pitched.
+- Eflin looks for his 10th win when he makes the start for the Rays, his 15th of the season.
+He is 9-3 with a 3.35 ERA and 84 strikeouts in 83 1/3 innings pitched.

-- The righty's most recent appearance was on Wednesday against the Baltimore Orioles, when he tossed six innings, surrendering one earned run while allowing three hits.
+- The righty last pitched on Friday against the Kansas City Royals, when he went six innings, allowing three earned runs while giving up seven hits.

-- The 22-year-old has put together a 3.86 ERA and 13 strikeouts per nine innings in 10 games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.